Modular Hardwall Cleanrooms

 The disadvantage to the open loop concept is the absence of humidity control.
 The humidity will be the same as the larger room (ambient area).
 Also, the open loop system can’t be used if the ambient area has no air conditioning.

-In this system, HEPA filtered air is contained within the cleanroom envelope.
+In this system, HEPA filtered air is contained within the hardwall cleanroom envelope.
 The advantage of using this system is the humidity can be controlled to a different value than the ambient area.
 Air is returned through the wall cavity or return air chases.
 Once air is returned to the chase or riser, there are two possible methods for completing the air circuit.
-One is to duct the air from the wall riser to the fan-filter unit or back to the AHU and the other is to create a negative plenum by making a “double ceiling”.
+One is to duct the air from the wall riser to the fan-filter unit or back to the AHU.
+The other is to create a negative plenum by making a “double ceiling”.
 This cavity acts as a return air plenum.

 The choice between the two methods is mainly a matter of cost.
 With lots of HEPA filters in the ceiling, a “double ceiling” or plenum system would cost less.
 This occurs with most ISO 7 (Class 10,000) cleanrooms (and cleaner).